 Tryptophan and Memory Loss

-Low tryptophan can cause both long-term and short-term memory loss and impair other cognitive functions.
+Low tryptophan can cause long-term memory loss and impair other cognitive functions.
 (6)

 Tryptophan has been found to improve memory in both healthy adults and those with depression.